raptoria/nextjs-monorepo-typescript/readme.md

 ```

 for more build commands, check the package.json at the root, `webapp`.

+## Docker Instructions for running apps in Production

+Docker files for individual apps are located inside the docker folder.

+You can build a production image for webapp with the command

+    docker build -f docker/Dockerfile.webapp-prod -t webapp .

+You can then run the server

+    docker run -i -t --rm -p 8080:80 webapp

+Note that running a production version of your webapp means you won't benefit from webpack's hot module reloading, because there is no webpack dev server.
+That means you won't see changes instantly reflected in your browser when you save the file in VS code.

 ## Frameworks that are included with this repo
 * [next.js](https://nextjs.org/docs/getting-started) is a React framework that makes routing easy and comes with a lot of awesome optimizations.